mekise/git-primer/README.md

 # git-primer

-> :warning: Run the following lines in the terminal (Linux or Mac) or Git Bash (Windows)
+> :warning: Run the all the following in the terminal (Linux or Mac) or Git Bash (Windows) unless specified otherwise!

 ## Preliminary
 Make sure you have Git installed.
 On Linux and Mac, just open the terminal and run `git --version`.
 This should give you the version you have installed.
 On Windows check if you have the application `Git bash`.
 If not, install Git from this link https://git-scm.com/download/win